549626114/godot/CONTRIBUTING.md

 ## Reporting bugs or proposing features

 The golden rule is to **always open *one* issue for *one* bug**.
-If you notice several bugs and want to report them, make sure to create one new issue for each of them.
+Several bugs should be reported by creating one new issue for each of them.

 Everything referred to hereafter as "bug" also applies for feature requests.

-If you are reporting a new issue, you will make our life much simpler (and the fix come much sooner) by following those guidelines:
+Reporting a new issue by following those guidelines makes life much simpler (and the fix come much sooner) :

 #### Search first in the existing database

 Issues are often reported several times by various users.
-It's a good practice to **search first** in the issues database before reporting your issue.
-If you don't find a relevant match or if you are unsure, don't hesitate to **open a new issue**.
-The bugsquad will handle it from there if it's a duplicate.
+It's a good practice to **search first** in the issues database before reporting an issue.
+But don't hesitate to **open a new issue**.
+The bugsquad will handle it if there is a duplicate.

 #### Specify the platform